IMQS/httpbridge/README.md

 1. I would need to write a FastCGI server in Go.
 2. There is no clear path on how you'd implement HTTP2 features over FastCGI.
 3. I wanted a nice API in C++ for writing an HTTP service.
-4. This seemed like an interesting thing to build.
+This is harder than it may sound.

 ## Building the example C++ backend
 __MSVC:__ `cl -Icpp/flatbuffers/include /EHsc Ws2_32.lib cpp/example-backend.cpp cpp/http-bridge.cpp`